Deep Learning for Detecting Robotic Grasps: Related Work

+Several other works attempted to use the learning algorithm to more fully constrain the detected grasps. \citet{EkvallK07} and \citet{HuebnerK08} used shape-based approximations as bases for learning algorithms which directly gave an approach vector. \citet{QuocLeRankToGrasp} treated grasp detection as a ranking problem over sets of contact points in image space. \citet{JiangICRA2011} represented a grasp as a 2D oriented rectangle in image space, with two edges corresponding to the gripper plates, using surface normals to determine the grasp approach vector.
+These approaches allow the detection algorithm to detect more exactly the gripper pose which should be used for grasping.
+In this work, we will follow the rectangle-based method.

+Learning-based approaches have shown impressive results in grasping novel objects, showing that learning some parameters of the detection system can outperform human tuning.
+However, these approaches still require a significant degree of hand-engineering in the form of designing good input features.

-\header{RGB-D Data.} Due to the availability of inexpensive depth sensors, RGB-D data has been a significant research focus in recent years for various applications.
-For example, \citet{jiang2012placingobjects} consider robotic placement of objects, \citet{HemaActivity} consider human activity detection, and \citet{koppula2011semantic} consider object detection in 3D scenes.
-Most works with RGB-D data use hand-engineered features such as \cite{VFH}.
-The few works that perform feature learning for RGB-D data \cite{SocherNIPS2012,bo_iser12} largely ignore the multimodal nature of the data, not distinguishing the color and depth channels.
-Here, we present a structured regularization approach which allows us to learn more robust features for RGB-D and other multimodal data.
+\header{Other Applications with RGBD Data.} Due to the availability of inexpensive depth sensors, \RGBD data has been a significant research focus in recent years for various robotics applications.
+For example, \citet{jiang2012placingobjects} consider robotic placement of objects, while \citet{Teuliere12a} used \RGBD data for visual servoing.
+Several works, including those of \citet{endres2013ijrr} and \citet{Whelan13icra} have extended and improved Simultaneous Localization and Mapping (SLAM) for \RGBD data.
+Object detection and recognition has been a major focus in research on \RGBD data \cite{Collet_Romea_2011_6856,LaiICRA11,cadenaICRA13}.
+Most such works use hand-engineered features such as \cite{VFH}.
+The few works that perform feature learning for \RGBD data \cite{SocherNIPS2012,bo_iser12} largely ignore the multimodal nature of the data, not distinguishing the color and depth channels.
+Here, we present a structured regularization approach which allows us to learn more robust features for \RGBD and other multimodal data.